About Haddock

 Lysine Considerations

-Lysine is an important amino acid that the human system needs to make proteins and support your immune system.
+Lysine is an important amino acid that your body needs to make proteins and support your immune system.

 Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.

 Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in many a great source of protein foods like dairy products, fish, eggs, meat, and poultry.
+Lysine can only be obtained through diet, and can be found in multiple a good source of protein foods like dairy products, fish, eggs, meat, and poultry.

 Lysine is an essential amino acid that is important for collagen synthesis, wound healing, immune function, and calcium absorption.
 Haddock provides about 87% of the RDI of lysine for an adult.